-Unless you will be munching with your family or friend’s family this Sunday (Pasqua) and Monday (Pasquetta) in Florence, then you might find this post useful.
-If you happen to be going to someone’s home for Easter, don’t forget to pick up a chocolate egg- preferably from Vestri in Piazza Salvemini if at all possible.
-You can never have too much chocolate on Easter, right?
+Unless you will be munching with your family or friend’s family on Easter Sunday (Pasqua) and Monday (Pasquetta) in Florence, then you might find this post useful.
+If you happen to be going to someone’s home for Easter, don’t forget to pick up a chocolate egg- preferably from Vestri in Piazza Salvemini or Urzi on Via Gioberti if at all possible.
+For colomba cakes, buy from a quality bakery.
+You can never have too much cake or chocolate on Easter, right?

-Here are 10+ ideas for valid eateries in Florence worth considering for your Easter Sunday and/or Monday meal.
+Here are 10+ ideas for where to eat in Florence on Easter worth considering for your Easter Sunday and/or Monday meal.
 Plus links to dining outside Florence and other recipes

 The pickings for what’s open in Florence on Christmas day are tight & clean including Persian kebab, traditional spots for Florentine fare & steak and pasta & pizza bars.
 I first compiled this list in 2016 and keep it updated for your dining delight.
 Continue Reading →